Kayaking Level 1

 Our kayaking program supports safety and well-being, and requires that participants demonstrate exceptional skill and a commitment to education.
 Our kayak instructors are responsible, dedicated, and have demonstrated great interpersonal relationship over time.

-A prerequisite to this course is completing a basic boater safety course.
+A recommendation for this course is completing a basic boater safety course.
 This course must be state approved, recognized by the United States Coast Guard, and approved by the National Association of Boating Law Administrators (NASBLA) - such as our America's Boating Course, the TPWD Boater’s Ed Course, or other NASBLA approved course.

 The Kayak Safety Triangle